oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/BIPReport/bipreport.md

     - Click ***> (Next Step)***.
 4. Review the summary and click ***Done***
 5. Click ***Save*** to persist changes
+6. If required, click on Zoom out/in to view the complete flow.
 ![GetBIPReport](images/GetBIPReport.png)

 ## Task 6: Define the Data Mapping